gremmie/m209/docs/index.rst

 Support & Source
 ----------------

-All support takes place at the `m209 Bitbucket page`_.
+All support takes place at the `m209 GitHub page`_.
 Please enter any feature requests or bugs into the `issue tracker`_.

 .. _references-label: